skoerfgen/ACMECert/README.md

 >>
 >> The ARI CertID of the given certificate.
 >>
->> See the documentation of [getCertificateChain](#acmecertgetcertificatechain) where the ARI CertID can be used to replace an existing certificate.
+>> See the documentation of [getCertificateChain](#acmecertgetcertificatechain) where the ARI CertID can be used to replace an existing certificate using the `replaces` option.
 >>
 >> Example: [Get/Use ACME Renewal Information](#getuse-acme-renewal-information)
 >>